simontoens/bazel-eclipse/docs/using_the_feature_launching.md

 1. Create a new instance of the *Bazel Target* launcher
 1. Identify the project and *java_binary* target

 You should now be able to run the `fruit-salad-service` app.
 You can also debug it, with breakpoints, by launching as a *Debug Configuration*.

-:warning: Do not use the Java Application Launcher - this will not work because it does not run Bazel.
+:warning: the standard Java application launcher (*Run As Java Application*) does not work.

 ## Running Tests from the IDE